natiazaridze/Calculator/README.md

 # Calculator
-calculatorr
-#Simple Calculator in Kotlin
+# Simple Calculator in Kotlin